dialogflow/dialogflow-fulfillment-nodejs/README.md

 ![fulfillment library works with 8 platforms](https://raw.githubusercontent.com/dialogflow/dialogflow-fulfillment-nodejs/master/dialogflow-fulfillment-graphic.png "Dialogflow's fulfillment library works with 8 platforms")

-## Current Library Support
+## Supported features
 + Text
 + Cards
 + Images
 + Suggestion Chips (Quick Replies)
 + Payloads (Platform-specific responses)

 This library is intended to help build Node.js Dialogflow Fulfillment for multiple [integrations](https://dialogflow.com/docs/integrations/) including Google Assistant, Slack, Facebook, Telegram, Kik, Skype, Line, and Viber.
+See the reference documentation for more: https://dialogflow.com/docs/reference/fulfillment-library/webhook-client

 If only building Dialogflow Fulfillment for the [Google Assistant](https://dialogflow.com/docs/integrations/google-assistant) and no other integrations, use the Actions of Google NPM module ([actions-on-google](https://www.npmjs.com/package/actions-on-google)) which supports all Actions on Google features.